Cameroon suspends logging plans in Ebo Forest

 Chief Victor Yetina and Dr. Ekwoge Abwe: “We call on the Government of Cameroon to adhere to its international commitments* and to promote participatory mapping and land-use planning with local communities.
 Land tenure reform must have at its core the full recognition of communities’ rights. … We also call on international donors and NGOs to support these processes with technical expertise and resources, both in Ebo forest and across the Congo Basin.”

 Ebo Forest is a biodiversity hotspot: It is likely that the local gorillas represent a distinct subspecies.
 The forest’s roughly 700 chimpanzees are culturally unique, being the only ones known to have mastered both the use of stones to crack nuts and sticks to catch termites.
 For centuries, the inhabitants of more than 40 villages belonging to the Banen people have lived in and around Ebo Forest without endangering it.

-We will monitor further developments closely and not let up in our campaign to protect Ebo Forest and the rights of its local people.
+Rainforest Rescue will monitor further developments closely and not let up in its campaign to protect Ebo Forest and the rights of its indigenous people.

 * This refers to the Paris Agreement on Climate Protection (2015), Agreement on the Conservation of Gorillas and their Habitats (2007) and the Convention on Biodiversity (1992).

 Contact: Mathias Rittgerott, Campaigner, Rainforest Rescue (Rettet den Regenwald e.V.), Tel: +1 514 803 9070, email@example.com

 Tal Harris, International Communications Coordinator, Greenpeace Africa, Mobile/WhatsApp: +221-774643195 I Office: +221-338694924 firstname.lastname@example.org